TomasHubelbauer/svg-3d/readme.md

 of DOM elements in the SVG is one of the goals, but it will still be cool to have this as an experiment somewhere.

-### Consider pre-rendering the browser preview animations to SVG too

-Reset only when a user interaction happens (unsupported at the moment, so we would only be animating the time).
-This might not be economical, so keep the mount+reconcile flow as an alternative / the sole solution if this doesn't work out.

-### Implement object tesselation functions and consider pulling them out
+#### Implement object tesselation functions and consider pulling them out

 Example tesselators: box, prism, sphere (of tris, quads, spool-like stripes, …).
 Also the Utah teapot and maybe Suzanne depending on complexity.

-### Add an example OBJ which uses the line shape and update box and prism to it
+#### Add an example OBJ which uses the line shape and update box and prism to it

 Wavefront OBJ supports a `l` element so it can be used.

-### Consider implementing the hierarchy transformation model: world, scene, mesh
+#### Consider implementing the hierarchy transformation model: world-scene-mesh

 This is the standard in 3D and video game industries so it might make sense to adopt it if I want to make this robust eventually.

-### Experiment with shape culling solutions using stroke and fill gradient/mask
+#### Experiment with shape culling solutions using stroke and fill gradient/mask

 SVG has a few interesting bits related to stroke and fill styling.
 Perhaps these could be used to implement wireframe or even textured edge and face culling.